sadaltman/hackiiit-bsr/README.md

-# College Marketplace MERN Application
+# Buy Sell Rent Webapp

-A full-stack marketplace application built with the MERN stack (MongoDB, Express, React, Node.js) for college students to buy, sell, and exchange items.
+A full-stack marketplace application built with the MERN stack (MongoDB, Express, React, Node.js) for college students to buy, sell, and rent items.

 ## Features